 We encourage you to bring a few gently used children’s books to swap at the Festival.
 You can also purchase books at great prices.
 Remember to pick up a book bag from the Access Storage tent!
 The Giant Book Swap & Shop is run by Hamilton Literacy Council and is located in a tent near the Cherry Hill Gate.

 Yes.
 A Different Drummer Books will sell the new books from our presenters.
-They are waiting for you at the Rose Garden Tent.
+They are waiting for you at the Rose Garden Tent beside our Autograph Tent.

 Yes, refer to the autographing schedule online and plan for this!
 The tent is located behind the Rose Garden.
 Authors love meeting their fans and vice versa.

-Select Telling Tales merchandise will be available in exchange for a donation to this year’s Festival.
-You can find plush dragonfly mascots, Telling Tales satin capes, and other neat swag at the Telling Tales Information Booth located after you pass through the tunnel and enter the gardens. .
+Select Telling Tales merchandise will be available at this year’s Festival.
+You can find plush dragonfly mascots, Telling Tales satin capes, and other neat swag at the Telling Tales Information Booth located after you pass through the tunnel and enter the gardens.
 All proceeds fund the Festival and literacy programming for our community.

 Yes, the washrooms have change tables.
 We will also have a special baby changing/nursing tent available for families to use in the White Garden